browserengineering/book/book/visual-effects.md

 ```

 This technique described here for implementing `clip-path` is
-called *masking*---drawing an auxilliary canvas and reject all pixels of the
+called *masking*---drawing to an auxiliary image and removing all pixels of
-main that don't overlap with the auxilliary one.
-The circle in this case is the
+the backdrop that don't overlap with the image.
+The circle in this
-mask image.
+case is the mask image.
 The
 [`mask`](https://developer.mozilla.org/en-US/docs/Web/CSS/mask) CSS property is
 another a way to do this, for example by specifying an image at a URL that
-supplies the mask bitmap.
+supplies the mask.

 While the `mask` CSS property is relatively uncommon used (as is `clip-path`
 actually), there is a special kind of mask that is very common: rounded
 corners.
 Now that we know how to implement masks, this one is also easy to
+add to our browser (draw a mask image with the `drawRRect` Skia canvas method).
-add to our browser.
-Because it's so common in fact, Skia has a special-purpose
+But because it's so common, Skia provides a special-purpose
-method to draw rounded corners: `clipRRect`.
+method to clip to rounded corners: `clipRRect`.

 Rounded corners are specified in CSS via `border-radius`.
-Example
+Here's an example:

     <div style="width:256px; height:256px;
         border-radius: 20px;background-color:lightblue">